muratk5n/thirdwave/en/README.md

 ----

-Holmes defrauded Murdoch.. wow.
+Holmes defrauded Murdoch..
+So funny.
 And a relative of Ditsy Davos..
 Impressive in a way

 ---